-This program is based at the SOJC's George S. Turnbull Center at UO Portland at the White Stag Block.
 The master's degree in Multimedia Journalism blends the best of journalism's past with the promise of its future.
 In today's fluid media landscape, successful journalists must be able to report and tell compelling non-fiction stories across multiple platforms while employing the ethics and integrity that have distinguished the industry.
+This program is based at the SOJC's George S. Turnbull Center at UO Portland at the White Stag Block.

-Our program focuses on journalistic storytelling, primarily in video, audio, photography, writing, data visualization, and virtual reality.
-Classes meet on Mondays, Tuesdays, and Thursdays during the evening as well as on Saturdays and Sundays during the day.
+Our program focuses on journalistic storytelling in video, audio, photography, writing, data visualization, and virtual reality.
+Classes meet on Tuesdays, and Thursdays during the evening as well as on Saturdays and Sundays during the day.
 The program can be completed in five terms, but you have the option to negotiate a slower pace.

 Cumulative GPA of 3.00 or higher

 At least 9 credits at 600 level

 Foreign language requirement met (only if completing an MA)

+48 total credit including:

-At least 10 credits of electives, which must include at least one 2-credit class
+At least 10 credits of electives

 At least 6 credits of required terminal project

+At least o credits of required terminal project